urllib3/urllib3/docs/contributing.rst

 - Integration tests are run against the release candidate on Travis.
 From here on all the steps below will be handled by a maintainer so unless you receive review comments you are done here.
-- Once the pull request is squash merged into master the merging maintainer the pull request will tag the merge commit with the version number:
+- Once the pull request is squash merged into master the merging maintainer will tag the merge commit with the version number:

   - ``git tag -a 1.24.1 [commit sha]``
   - ``git push origin master --tags``